hasherwi/archived-aws-demos/README.md

   - Transition from Deprecated Functionality:
     Remove ForwardedValues from CloudFront resources for CachePolicyId.

+  - DynamoDB Python Code:
+    Fix known issue with session_token.
+    Import more data into table.
+    Add more query and scan scenarios.

   - Security Improvements:
     Tighten the S3 Cleaner Lambda Policies.
     Tighten the S3 bucket policies to only allow CloudFront to get certain extensions.